mmbase/mmbase-oldimport/speeltuin/andre/friendlylink/readme.txt

+For use upon websites that are structured using MMBase nodes, like for example with a nodetype named 'pages'.
+To use this application in your MMBase instance you need to create one or more classes that extend org.mmbase.applications.friendlylink.FriendlyLink representing the nodetypes that form your sitemap or sitestructure.
+Look at the source of Pages for an example.

+Move the friendlylink directory in mmbase/applications directory to build using ant.
+Or change the paths in 'build.xml' accordingly.

-Put this into your web.xml.
+Put the following piece of xml to activate into your web.xml.
 With a lot of thanks to Nico.

 ---André

   <!--
-    Filter to create nice urls or paths for human consumption -->
+    Filter to create more friendly urls or paths for human consumption.
+  -->
   <filter>
-    <filter-name>NiceUrls</filter-name>
-    <filter-class>nl.toly.mmbase.friendlylink.UrlFilter</filter-class>
+    <filter-name>FriendlyLinks</filter-name>
+    <filter-class>org.mmbase.applications.friendlylink.UrlFilter</filter-class>
 	<init-param>
       <param-name>excludes</param-name>
 	  <param-value>([.]ico$|[.]jpg$|[.]gif$|[.]png$|[.]css$|[.]js$|[.]jsp$|[.]do$)|/errorpages|/mmbase/|/editors</param-value>